Thigh Contusion (Quadriceps Contusion)

 Strengthening exercises for thigh contusions

-All strengthening sessions should start with a gentle warm-up and stretch and finish with a good stretch.
-Continue exercises for a few weeks after you feel the injury has healed.
+All sessions should include a gentle warm-up and finish with stretching.
+Continue exercises for a few weeks after symptoms have resolved.

 Returning to full fitness